pampatzoglou/articles/StatefulWorkloads.md

 # **Operational Considerations for Managing Stateful Workloads**

 When managing stateful workloads, whether in Kubernetes or traditional infrastructure, operational concerns like isolation, lifecycle management, security, disaster recovery, scalability, and observability take center stage.
 While the examples focus on AWS, PostgreSQL and Kubernetes, the principles and best practices discussed here are broadly applicable to any environment.
 This article approaches these topics from an  **operations perspective**, prioritizing reliability, maintainability, and resilience.
-The goal is not just to get a database running but to ensure it operates efficiently, scales appropriately, and remains secure under real-world conditions.
+The goal is not just to run a database, but to ensure it operates efficiently, scales properly, and remains secure in real-world conditions.
 We’ll explore key aspects of running stateful workloads, from managing failure domains to ensuring observability, and how these impact both operations teams and developers.
 Whether you’re running a database in a cloud-native setup or on bare metal, these strategies will help you build a robust, well-managed system.

 ### Table of Contents